-The medical center and rehabilitation institute are located on the campus property, but are on a section of the campus that is leased to these two private entities.
-The primary law enforcement agency for these two (2) medical facilities is the Galloway Township Police Department, with assistance from the College's Police Department.
+In addition, the AtlantiCare Regional Medical Center, Mainland Division, and the Bacharach Institute for Rehabilitation are located on the campus property, but are on a section of the campus which is leased to these two private entities.
+The primary law enforcement agency for these two medical facilities is the Galloway Township Police Department, with assistance from the College's Police Department.
 The Carnegie Library Center is in Atlantic City and the primary law enforcement agency is the Atlantic City Police Department.
-At this center, the college maintains a security presence within the facility during hours of operation.
+At this center, the College maintains a security presence within the facility during hours of operation.
 The Marine Science and Environmental Field Station at Nacote Creek is in the City of Port Republic.
 The city's primary law enforcement agency is the New Jersey State Police, but the facility is patrolled by both the State Police and the College Police.
 The Southern Regional Institute and Educational Technology Training Center is located in the town of Mays Landing and the primary law enforcement agency is the Township of Hamilton Police Department.
+Classes are now being held in the town of Hammonton and the primary law enforcement agency is the Hammonton Police Department.
 The College's Police Department receives the specific crime information as defined by the Clery Act from the various law enforcement agencies noted above.
-The statistical crime information required by the Clery Act for these facilities is listed separately on page 19 of this brochure.
+The statistical crime information required by the Clery Act for these facilities is listed separately on page 23 of this brochure.
 However, due to the various crime collection systems, we are unable to obtain complete statistical crime information from the Atlantic City Police Department.
-However, as noted, we maintain a security presence within the facility and can accurately report on incidents that occur within the building proper.
+As noted above, we maintain a security presence within the Carnegie Library facility and can accurately report on incidents that occur within the building proper.